saadsohail05/WhatsWhisper/README.md

 - Ensure you have scanned the QR code to connect the bot to your WhatsApp.
 - Check the logs for any error messages.

+## 🙏 Acknowledgments

+- [venom-bot](https://github.com/orkestral/venom) - Thanks to the venom-bot team for their excellent WhatsApp Web automation library that powers this project's WhatsApp integration.
+- [OpenAI Whisper](https://github.com/openai/whisper) - For providing the speech recognition model.

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.